OswaldoMoper/NixosConfig/docs/scripts/nixos-rebuild-migration.md

 This includes:

 - user resolution
-- backup creation
+- the version before and after the rebuild
-- backup copy
+- backup creation and copy
 - rebuild execution
-- version comparison
-- restore operations
+- whether a restore was needed, and its outcome
-- validation queries

 ## When to use this script